zhangshun97/AI_Gomocup/README.md

 - The VCX Algorithm is supported by Donghao.
 - The MCTS Algorithm and Minimax Algorithm are supported by me.

+**Note that** all the algorithms listed below can be packed into a win32 exe (less than 20m with bumpy version 1.13.1), which is tested by us.
+We think the `pisqpipe` platform is far from perfect and there are too many unknown or stupid errors.
+So we just provide the terminal APIs.
+You can play with our AIs through command `$python AI-name.py`(more details please refer to relating page).
+Still, one can easily pack the AIs into win32 exe with the 'help' of [pisqpipe](https://github.com/zhangshun97/AI_Gomocup/tree/master/pisqpipe).

 ## Realized Algorithms

 - Monte-Carlo Tree Search